SixLabors/docs/articles/imagesharp/pixelformats.md

 ## Single-Bit Monochrome Pixels

 ImageSharp does not currently support sub-byte `TPixel` formats such as a true 1-bit pixel type.
 That trade-off keeps the processing model and API surface much simpler, and it avoids paying a heavy CPU cost across the rest of the pipeline for a niche storage optimization.

+## Choosing a Working Pixel Format

+Use `Image<Rgba32>` as the default when you need predictable direct pixel access and no special memory or precision constraint pushes you elsewhere.
+It is a practical working format for composition, overlays, custom row processing, and interop with APIs that expect RGBA-like data.

+Choose lower-memory formats only when the missing channels or precision are genuinely unnecessary. `L8` is a good fit for masks and grayscale analysis; `Rgb24` can be useful when alpha is not part of the workflow.
+Choose higher-precision formats because the processing pipeline benefits from them, such as repeated color transforms or high-bit-depth output, not simply because the source file is "high quality".

+Pixel format and color profile are related but separate decisions. `Image<Rgba32>` tells you the in-memory channel layout and numeric representation; ICC and CICP handling tell you how color values should be interpreted or converted.
+A robust pipeline chooses both deliberately.